NOTE: We are open & operating in RED. COVID-19 Vaccine Passports required. Find out more here.

 Recent Posts

-Expedition Kristen: The Land of Hobbits, Waterfalls, Flightless Birds and Wineries - Written by Kristen
+The Land of Hobbits, Waterfalls, Flightless Birds and Wineries

-New Zealand, an island nation in the southwestern Pacific Ocean, offers a rich and diverse history characterized by the arrival of the Māori people over a thousand years ago and subsequent European colonization in the 18th century.
-The country’s unique flora and fauna are unparalleled, with lush green landscapes, rugged mountains, and pristine coastlines.
-Iconic […]
+Written by Kristen (Expedition Kristen) New Zealand, an island nation in the southwestern Pacific Ocean, offers a rich and diverse history.
+This is characterized by the arrival of the Māori people over a thousand years ago and subsequent European colonisation in the 18th century.
+If you are wondering what to do in 10 days in […]

 Read More